drewrl3v/liger-wrap/README.md

 This repo serves as a proof of concept wrapper to simply integrate the Liger Kernel modules into your pytorch models.

+Once you've setup your environment you can run the test.py with pytorch or liger via the following:

+    For pytorch: python test.py

+    For liger kernel: LIGER=1 python test.py

 ## Requirements:

 ## First: